num0005/h2codez_docs/docs/H2Sapien/Misc.md

 Under the structure data folder there is a folder named Unit Playtest.
 Selecting this folder and right clicking will place the biped set to spawn from the first spawn index.
 So if a player has set the first spawn index to spawn a Dervish biped then unit playtest will spawn the biped from the elite block index in globals.
 After placing it a player can press TAB to get a first person view from the biped they have placed.
 Using the keys "[" and "]" will switch between all the bipeds viewpoints that exist in the map.
 Once TAB is pressed the user can then press BACKSPACE to switch to first person then BACKSPACE again to switch to flycam and then BACKSPACE once more to switch to third person view.

+## Missing Hierarchy Folders Readded
+H2Sapien is missing various SP related options in the properties panel.
+The following folders have been readded to the H2Sapien menu through H2Codez.

+	Bipeds
+	Vehicles
+	Weapons
+	Equipment
+	Creatures